ehng359/functional_fashion_server/README.md

 With the SQLite database, we require the established Apache process access to the file itself:
 ```
 chmod 664 /path/to/repo/db.sqlite3
-chown :www-data /path/to/repo/db.sqlite3
+sudo chown :www-data /path/to/repo/db.sqlite3
 sudo chown :www-data /path/to/repo
 ```
 Once these permissions are granted, we can restart the service with `sudo service apache2 restart`
 <br>
 These processes enable us to setup the DJango project in its own virtual environment and configure Apache with mod_wsgi to handle client requests to directly interface with Django.
+If not launching on a public server accessible via some domain, ensure that all devices in which want to make the request belnog to the same network as the server.